yuhsiang/toyProject/README.md

 # Requirements

+* Bid-request endpoints must support HTTPS
+* Bid-response must be AJAX with JSON responses

+## POST request

+ueo

+## GET request

+ueoau

-* Both GET and POST HTTP request methods are supported.
+Both GET and POST HTTP request methods are supported.

 ## POST
 Bid parameters are passed by JSON in the request body.